Kidney Stones

 Shock Wave Lithotripsy

-This outpatient procedure can treat kidney stones, depending on their size and location.
-A water-filled cushion is placed on your back, behind the location of your kidney stone.
-Shock waves pass through the skin to break the stone into smaller, dust-like pieces that pass out of the kidney in urine.
-You will be sedated for the length of the therapy, which can take up to 45 minutes.
+This minimally invasive outpatient surgery can treat kidney stones, depending on their size and location.
+During the procedure shock waves pass through the skin to break the stone into smaller, dust-like pieces that pass out of the kidney in urine.
+You will be sedated.

 Ureteroscopy

-During this outpatient procedure, your urologist will insert a small scope with a camera on its tip into your ureter or kidney to look for stones.
-A laser breaks the stones into small pieces, which are captured and removed.
+During this outpatient surgery, your urologist will insert a small scope with a camera on its tip into your ureter and/or kidney to look for stones.
+A laser breaks the stones into small pieces, which are captured and removed with a basket or suction.

 Percutaneous Nephrolithotomy (PCNL)

-This inpatient surgery is performed under general anesthesia so you won't be awake or experience pain.
-During the PCNL procedure, your surgeon inserts a tube with a camera at the end through a small incision in your back.
-With X-ray guidance, your surgeon moves the tube to the location of the kidney stone and uses the camera to view it.
-A special instrument delivers pulses to break up the kidney stone into smaller pieces, which are then captured and removed.
+During this inpatient surgery, your surgeon will insert a scope through a small incision in your back.
+A special instrument is passed through the scope to deliver pulses to break up the kidney stone into smaller pieces.
+Those pieces are then suctioned and removed.
 The procedure requires an overnight hospital stay.
 Because there is a chance for small amounts of bleeding if you exert yourself after the surgery, it's recommended that you do not lift anything over 10 pounds for two weeks.
 After that, you can return to normal activities.

 Why Choose Duke